Carpe diem, young man. Seize the day!

 “Pretend you don’t know him.
 Puts him in a grand mood.
 Thinks he’s a slick at disguises.”

-A figural knocker, the gleaming head of a big-horn ram, struck with a wallop.
-D’Ollot counted to ten and cracked the door.
-Resisting the impulse to spit, get in here, you idiot, he regarded a stranger sternly, then curiously, finally, fingertip to lip in astonishment.
-“Good God, Sir!” he murmured.
+A FIGURAL KNOCKER, the head of a big-horn ram, strikes with a wallop.
+D’Ollot counts to ten and cracks the door.
+Resisting the impulse to spit Get in here, you idiot, he regards a stranger sternly, then curiously, finally, fingertip to lip in astonishment.
+“Good God, Sir!” he murmurs.
 “You certainly have gotten the better of one who prides himself on being on his toes.”
-He bowed elaborately and ushered his visitor past the threshold with a sweeping gesture.
+He bows elaborately and ushers his visitor past the threshold with a sweeping gesture.
 “Welcome, Highness, to my humble home.”
-Bittor grinned.
-Things were off to a good start.

-“Your secret is safe with us,” Gustave assured the unsettled royal.
+“Your secret is safe with us,” Gustave assures the unsettled royal.
 “We are on your side, I promise you.”

-A king-in-waiting feels fairly useless, no significant duties except for keeping out of the incumbent’s hair.
+A KING-IN-WAITING feels fairly useless, no significant duties except for keeping out of the incumbent’s hair.
 Many a prince is a playboy, but Bittor’s allowance does not permit him to run wild in Paris, and it’s not his nature to do so.
 He might spend his time profitably, educating himself for his future responsibilities.
 Alas, this is not to his taste either.
-He might develop a line of gourmet foodstuffs, like Prince Charles has done, offering his subjects what passes, in that misfortunate realm, for advantageous employment.
-And this is exactly what he’s chosen to get involved in.
+He might develop a line of gourmet foodstuffs, like Prince Charles has done, offering a few his subjects what passes, in that misfortunate realm, for advantageous employment.
+This is what he’s chosen to get involved with.
 Bittor has taken charge of his destiny, in a small way.
-He loves the feeling.
 Life choices have never been his to make.
 He and the archbishop have that in common.

 There is nothing salacious about the relationship.
 He enjoys her energy.
 He studies her.
 He takes her down, her quips, that is.
 He asks blunt questions, she gives honest answers, she has no artifice, no agenda.1 His plays–I mentioned the plays, right?–consist of romantic farce, fare that, if he can get himself up to Paris, is the hot ticket.
 How do you conceive risqué romps when you have no experience with females but for graying matrons, blushing brides, and brats preparing for the first communion?
 A vivacious shop-girl is his muse, welcome at all times.